-(I)\, The first construction (cf. $\S.$\ref{subsubsection:absolute} and $\S.$\ref{subsubsection:relative}) builds on the adiabatic limit for complex structures introduced in [Pop17] and outlined above to prove that the degenerating page of the Fr\"olicher spectral sequence is the holomorphic limit, as $h\in\C$ tends to $0$, of the $d_h$-cohomology in every degree $k$.
-Specifically, with every compact complex $n$-dimensional manifold $X$ and every degree $k\in\{0,\dots , 2n\}$, we canonically associate a holomorphic vector bundle ${\cal A}^k$ of rank $b_k$ ($=$ the $k$-th Betti number of $X$) over $\C$ whose fibres are defined as
+The first construction (cf. $\S$\ref{subsubsection:absolute} and $\S$\ref{subsubsection:relative}) builds on the adiabatic limit for complex structures introduced in [Pop17] and outlined above to prove that the degenerating page of the Fr\"olicher spectral sequence is the holomorphic limit, as $h\in\C$ tends to $0$, of the $d_h$-cohomology in every degree $k$.